-This Netflix error code NW-2-5 might be caused by a problem with your wifi device, home network, or web connection.
+This Netflix error code NW-2-5 is one of the many Netflix errors like Netflix proxy error that might be caused by a problem with your wifi device, home network, or web connection.

 For instance: if you’re experiencing this error on multiple devices (such as both of your laptops) then it could suggest that there’s something wrong on the router or modem side of things.

 If you’re only seeing errors when using public WiFi then perhaps someone else in the area has compromised security and is interfering with your ability to access Netflix.

 And if you can’t connect at all then there may be a problem with your ISP or the connection you have set up at home.

 If you see the Netflix error NW-2-5 message on your screen, this is what it will say:

 How to Fix Netflix Error Code NW-2-5 – Quick Fix

 The specifics of the actions you’ll need to perform in order to fix the NW-2-5 error code may differ based on the device you’re using.
 Some devices, for example, do not allow you to check or change your DNS settings.